LegalLean

 Society

-Greater clarity and fairness.
 When laws are machine-checkable, it's harder to hide unjust outcomes behind opaque algorithms.
-The boundary between "the computer decided" and "a human should decide" becomes visible.

 What LegalLean Does Not Do